LukeWReagan/Vaultcda/content/blog/wild-june-co.md

 description : "This is meta description"
 ---

 Body care can be simple, honest, and natural while still being FUN!
-Wild June Co. enjoy's making fresh products every day, and believe that simple, skin-nourishing ingredients are best.
+Wild June Co. enjoys making fresh locally sourced body care products every day, and believe that simple, skin-nourishing ingredients are best.
 They use lots of shea butter, coconut oil, olive oil, beeswax and tallow in their products.
-These wonderful ingredients have proven to be so amazing for skin, and they stand by them 100%.